JamesW546/UR_VR_Teleop/README.md

 - ROS2 Humble
 - Python 3.10+

-**Note**: This project was developed and tested on Ubuntu 22 + ROS2 Humble.
+**Note**: This project was developed and tested on Ubuntu 22 Humble + ROS2.
 Using the same system versions is recommended for successful operation.

 ### Package Structure
 - `src/ur3_controller/`: main ROS2 package containing node scripts and package configuration